POORVAJA-195/Securein_Doomed_DIce/README.md

 ### **3. PROBABILITY OF ALL POSSIBLE SUMS:**

-* The summ of all possible combinations are calculated first and printed in the matrix format.
+* The sum of all possible combinations are calculated first and printed in the matrix format.

 * The different values of sum in the matrix are counted and the probability is defined for each sum values.